JoergHolz/LocalAdmin-URL-Scheme-Launcher/README.md

 **ATTENTION: Be very careful when you use this script!
 Terminal commands are powerful.**

-Opens executes a command in Terminal.
+Executes a command in Terminal.

 ```
 localadmin://terminal_command.scpt?script=ls;